ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    ![pictures](pictures/edit_delete_product.png)

 3. To finish the order, click **Place Order**.
-You'll be asked to confirm.
+You'll be asked to confirm if all order details have been reviewed.

    ![pictures](pictures/place_order_warning.png)